-Each of the Counterparty types you have asked us to consider in this memorandum is potentially subject to requirements under its constitutional document (for example, the trust deed in relation to a trust) or to legal or regulatory requirements-/restrictions (for example in respect of Authorised Unit Trusts) that may affect the legality or validity of its entering into certain types of Transaction under an ISDA Master Agreement.
+Each of the Counterparty types you have asked us to consider in this memorandum is potentially subject to requirements under its constitutional document (for example including, without limitation, the trust deed in relation to a trustan English Trust and the partnership agreement in relation to an English Partnership) or to legal or regulatory requirements/restrictions (for example in respect of Authorised Unit Trustscredit institutions, investment firms, investment funds and insurance companies) that may affect the legality or validity of its entering into certain types of Transaction under an ISDA Master Agreement.
 It may be, for example, that a Counterparty of that type is only permitted to enter into Transactions for hedging purposes or for the purposes of efficient portfolio management.
 We do not consider such issues in this memorandum.
-19 The list of Transactions in Appendix A should therefore be read accordingly - the inclusion of a Transaction in Appendix A does not mean that a particular English Counterparty has capacity to enter into that Transaction.
-20
+1923 The list of Transactions in Appendix A should therefore be read accordingly - the inclusion of a Transaction in Appendix A does not mean that a particular English Counterparty has capacity to enter into that Transaction.
+2024